History of Portaledge Development 1980-present:

 So, after 20 years, you decided to take some action?

-In 2016, I met Chris Trull on a family camping/climbing trip to Arapiles in Victoria, Australia.
-He was really psyched on big wall climbing, and knew of the lightweight designs we used to make.
+In 2016, I met a friend on a family camping/climbing trip to Arapiles, who knew of the lightweight portaledge designs we used to make.
+He was really psyched on big wall climbing, and lamented on the fact that only big heavy and cumbersome portaledges were available.
 His interest and enthusiasm brought my mind back to portaledge design.
 My first step was to redesign the frame to eliminate the need for a spreader bar, then one thing led to another, and I have since re-invented a whole new portaledge design with a number of significant innovations that create a lighter, stronger, more compact (when packed), and easier deployable full size portaledge.
 The prototypes of my new design have already been out in the field with top climbers, who have all stated that this new design “changes the game” due to its lightness, function, and packed size.

 In 2017 you launched the D4 Portaledge Kickstarter, "The Portaledge Re-invented".
 Could you tell us more about it ?